MadSci356/Crystal/README.md

 # crystal
 Python Algorithms for creating 3D crystal models and lattice structures for use with Captive.
+Created while working as an undergrad researcher for Kumah Lab at NC State University

 How to install on a Unix system:
 I will be making it into a library for now this is how to install it.